 In general.
 SPES provides four general purpose VPs which seem to be a good trade-off between level of detail and adequacy for describing a reference architecture which shall be use-case/implementation agnostic.
-All other frameworks provide multiple additional VPs which are highly dependent on the platform; something we do not pursue concretize in this work.
+All other frameworks provide multiple additional VPs which are highly dependent on the platform; something we do not pursue to concretize in this work such as low-level technical specifications (APIs, ports,...).
 Thus, the aggregation to a technical VP provides the flexibility to point out solution independent specifications without being technology restrictive.

-Thus, in the following section 3 "Architectural views on the DT for AI-training", we will look at the reference architecture from four VPs according to the SPES framework: Requirements, Functions, Logical and Technical VP.
+Thus, in the following section 3 "Architectural views on the DT for AI-training", we will look at the reference architecture from four VPs according to the SPES framework: Requirements, Function, Logical and Technical VP.